-The condensed consolidated financial statements include the accounts of Twin Vee and its wholly owned subsidiary Fix My Boat, Inc., ("Fix My Boat") and majority owned subsidiary, Forza X1, Inc. ("Forza X1" "Forza"), collectively referred to as the "Company".
+The condensed consolidated financial statements include the accounts of Twin Vee and its wholly owned subsidiaries AquaSport Co., and Fix My Boat, Inc., ("Fix My Boat") and majority owned subsidiary, Forza X1, Inc. ("Forza X1" "Forza"), collectively referred to as the "Company".
 The Company's net loss excludes losses attributable to noncontrolling interests.
 The Company reports noncontrolling interests in consolidated entities as a component of equity separate from the Company's equity.
-All inter-company balances and transactions are eliminated in consolidation.
+All intercompany balances and transactions are eliminated in consolidation.